fa18swiss/EasyRemote/README.md

 # EasyRemote
-EasyRemote is a open source client for multiple connextions
+EasyRemote is a open source client for multiple connexions